.

 Why I love Retin A

-I am in my thirties, and my skin looks fantastic.
+Why I love Retin A I am in my thirties, and my skin looks fantastic.
 I do all the right things for my skin.
 I wear sunscreen everyday, exfoliate, apply natural masks and practice good hygene.
 I eat antioxidants and apply topical antioxidants to my skin.
 But I also have a little secret.
-Every winter I use Retin A.
+Every winter I use Retin A. When I first discovered Retin A I was a teenager.
+I needed it to treat my acne.
+My grandmother started using it to reduce her wrinkles.
+I did not start using it again until years later.
+This stuff is proven to increase collagen production.
+Collagen is a protein, when we age the fibers loosen.
+“To my knowledge, this is the only drug for which there has been crystal-clear demonstration that it works on the molecular level,” said...

 Saturday, November 10, 2012